hlindberg/misc-puppet-docs/data-in-modules.md

 Yes, the Puppet Binder uses the future parser and it allows any expression that may appear in conditional logic (i.e. not class, define and resource expressions) to be used in interpolation.

 (There are some recently discovered issues found regarding use of expression with nested braces) [# nnnn](TODO: Reference to Redmine issue)

 ### Can I add Hiera-2 backends?

+Yes, but there are also other options that give you more power.
+You can write bindings in Ruby, and you can provide a scheme handler.
+These options are discussed in ARM-9.

+A Hiera-2 backend is different from a Hiera-1 backend.
+It is also much simpler to implement as it basically just needs to return a hash.

 Backgound
 -----